facebookexperimental/Recoil/docs/docs/api-reference/utils/selectorFamily.md

 type ResetRecoilValue = <T>(RecoilState<T>) => void;
 ```

----

-The `selectorFamily()` utility returns a function which can be called with user-defined parameters and returns a selector.
-Each unique parameter value will return the same memoized selector instance.

-- `options`
-  - `key`: A unique string used to identify the atom internally.
+- `key` - A unique string used to identify the atom internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
-  - `get`: A function that is passed an object of named callbacks that returns the value of the selector, the same as the `selector()` interface.
+- `get` - A function that is passed an object of named callbacks that returns the value of the selector, the same as the `selector()` interface.
 This is wrapped by a function which is passed the parameter from calling the selector family function.
-  - `set?`: An optional function that will produce writeable selectors when provided.
+- `set?` - An optional function that will produce writeable selectors when provided.
 It should be a function that takes an object of named callbacks, same as the `selector()` interface.
 This is again wrapped by another function with gets the parameters from calling the selector family function.

+---

 The `selectorFamily` essentially provides a map from the parameter to a selector.
 Because the parameters are often generated at the callsites using the family, and we want equivalent parameters to re-use the same underlying selector, it uses value-equality by default instead of reference-equality.
 (There is an unstable `cacheImplementationForParams` API to adjust this behavior).
 This imposes restrictions on the types which can be used for the parameter.
 Please use a primitive type or an object that can be serialized.
 Recoil uses a custom serializer that can support objects and arrays, some containers (such as ES6 Sets and Maps), is invariant of object key ordering, supports Symbols, Iterables, and uses `toJSON` properties for custom serialization (such as provided with libraries like Immutable containers).
 Using functions or mutable objects, such as Promises, in parameters is problematic.